 Director Quentin Lawrence’s 1961 British black and white film noir crime thriller Cash On Demand is based on a 1960 TV play called The Gold Inside by Jacques Gillies.

-When Hammer Film Productions studios weren’t churning out horrors they were still making TV spin-offs like this tense, pacy, and most satisfying little thriller, with a very fine, distinguished performance from their big star Peter Cushing.
+When Hammer Film Productions studios weren’t churning out horrors they were still making TV spin-offs like this tense, pacy, and most satisfying little thriller, with a very fine, distinguished performance from their big star Peter Cushing as a stone cold, nastily officious bank manager of a small country branch.
+André Morell also stars, re-creating his TV role, and gives an equally fine and distinguished performance.
+Their verbal clashing is riveting.
+It is a quite brilliant double act.

-The yarn is about a snotty, efficiency-obsessed bank manager, Mr Harry Fordyce (Cushing), who is made to help a suave but ruthless robber, Colonel Gore Hepburn (André Morell), steal money from his own bank branch, in order to save his kidnapped wife (Vera Cook) and child.
+The yarn is about an extremely snotty, efficiency-obsessed bank manager, Mr Harry Fordyce (Cushing), the boss from hell, who is made to help a suave but ruthless robber, Colonel Gore Hepburn (André Morell), steal money from his own bank branch, in order to save his kidnapped wife (Vera Cook) and child.
 It is two days before Christmas, and Colonel Gore Hepburn arrives posing as an insurance investigator.

-Unfortunately, some of the staff discover the truth, and Cushing has to beg for their silence.
-But Detective Inspector Bill Mason (Kenneth Stoney) of the police may be able to help out.
+Unfortunately, some of the staff discover the truth (Richard Vernon as Pearson, Norman Bird as Arthur Sanderson and Barry Lowe as Peter Harvill) and so Cushing has to beg for their silence to save his family.
+But the staff have already phoned Gore Hepburn’s insurance company and discovered he is an impostor and called the local police.
+At the last minute, Detective Inspector Bill Mason (Kenneth Stoney) of the police arrives on the scene and may be able to help out.

 Also in the cast are Richard Vernon as Pearson, Norman Bird as Arthur Sanderson, Edith Sharpe as Miss Pringle, Barry Lowe as Peter Harvill, Lois Daine as Sally, Alan Haywood as Kane, Charles Morgan, Vera Cook, Gareth Tandy and Fred Stone.

-The screenplay is adapted from the 1960 Theatre 70 teleplay The Gold Inside by Jacques Gillies, also directed by Lawrence, and featuring André Morell and Richard Vernon in the same roles.
+The screenplay is adapted from the 1960 Theatre 70 teleplay The Gold Inside by Jacques Gillies, also directed by Lawrence, and featuring André Morell and Richard Vernon in the same roles of Colonel Gore Hepburn and Pearson.
+Richard Warner played Mr Fordyce.
 Theatre 70 was a 70-minute UK TV dramatic anthology series produced by ATV, and 25 episodes aired on ITV from 1960 to 1961.

-There are two versions: it either runs 67 minutes (original 1963 UK theatrical release) or 80 minutes (US).
+There are three versions: it either runs 67 minutes (original 1963 UK theatrical release) or 80 minutes

 It was released in the UK by British Lion Films on 15 December 1963.
 Columbia Pictures distributed the film in the US from 20 December 1961 until April 1962.